 - 1. The classroom teacher should first consult with the campus LSSP to determine research-based intervention tools to use in which to teach social skills. - 2.
-If the campus LSSP is unable to provide necessary intervention tools, the campus LSSP should email the social skills IEPs, teaching strategies, and data on the IEP to the Program Specialist who supports the program in which the student is receiving services. - 3.
+If the campus LSSP is unable to provide necessary intervention tools, the campus LSSP should email the social skills IEPs, teaching strategies, and data on the IEP to the Program Specialist. - 3.
 Once received, the Program Specialist and CCC/ARD Facilitator/Department Head will set up a consultation meeting.
 At the consultation meeting, the Program Specialist and LSSP will develop strategies to effectively address the student's social skills needs. - 4.
-If progress is not observed (via data collection) within two weeks of implementation of the social skills strategies, the CCC/AF will contact the Program Specialist to follow-up with the teacher every two weeks. - 5.
+If progress is not observed (via data collection) within 2 weeks of implementation of the social skills strategies, the campus LSSP will contact the Program Specialist to follow-up with the teacher every two weeks. - 5.
 The Program Specialist will provide specific research-based social skills instruction activities and model the implementation of these strategies. - 6.
-If the teacher continues to have difficulty, a staffing should be scheduled with the Program Manager who supports the program in which the student is receiving services to discuss next steps.
+If the teacher continues to have difficulty, a staffing should be scheduled with the Program Manager to discuss next steps.